The Arboretum has developed several collections of plants, which are featured in areas throughout the gardens.

-The Hardy Palm and Tropical Collection was donated by the First Men’s Garden Club of Dallas with Tom & Nancy Wilten.
-This collection displays hardy palm species suitable to our climate and is located behind the Water Walls feature in the Lay Ornamental Garden.
+Donated by the First Men’s Garden Club of Dallas with Tom & Nancy Wilten, this collection displays hardy palm species suitable to Texas climate.
+The Hardy Palm and Tropical Collection is located behind the Water Walls feature in the Lay Ornamental Garden.

 Opened in autumn 2011, this collection contains over 80 different varieties of Japanese Maples, increasing the Arboretum’s collection of Acer species to over 120 different varieties.
 Learn more about the Nancy Rutchik Red Maple Rill.

 The Waterwise Display

 Located in the Jonsson Color Garden, this display was donated by Region IV of the Texas Nursery and Landscape Association.
 It provides a valuable educational tool for home gardeners wishing to install and manage a low-water landscape.

 Located in A Woman’s Garden and in the Wild Wetlands at the Rory Meyers Children’s Adventure Garden, this collection is composed of species of Pitcher Plants as well as hardy Sundews, Venus Fly Traps, Butterworts and Bladderworts.
 Among the Pitcher Plants, or Sarracenias, is a group of Sarracenia alata which is native to Texas.
 These specific plants were harvested, with permission, from a site in Freestone County in East Texas.